How I set up a Caridina Shrimp Tank using Akadama

 While the tank is leak testing rinse the sponge filters

-Rinse the sponge filter in sink tap water.
+Rinse the sponge filter in sink tap waterOpens in a new tab..
 Rinse enough Seachem dinitrate in a cup to fill sponge filter media cups, Reassemble the sponge filter filling media cups up with Seachem dinitrate (discard any bio media that came with the sponge filter).
 Remove sponges from risers.

 If the tank passes the leak test assemble the tank: Drain the tank and empty of tap water.
 Do this with a siphon hose and or a cup/bucket.
 Do not manipulate, lift or tip the tank with any water in it as this can stress the seams and cause leaks later.